friflo/Friflo.Json.Fliox/README.md

 📄   [README.md](Json/Fliox.Hub.Explorer/README.md)
 Assembly     Friflo.Json.Fliox.Hub.Explorer.dll

-The Hub Explorer is a generic Web UI - a single page application - used to access databases, containers and entities hosted by a Fliox Hub.
+The Hub Explorer is an admin page used to access databases, containers and entities hosted by a Fliox Hub.
 The Explorer also enables to execute application specific database commands.